 Web Hosting For Bloggers

-The most critical part of starting a blog, is your choice in web hosting.
+The most critical part of starting a blog is your choice of web hosting.

 WordPress gives you the most flexibility compared to those other services.

 Free blogging options limit what you can do with their service.
 If you are trying to run a business it’s akin to having an @aol.com email address — it doesn’t look professional.
-Plus, many free services display ad banners or their terms prevent running a for-profit blog.
+Plus, many free services display ad banners, or their terms prevent running a for-profit blog.
 Lastly, with hobby bloggers, they just limit what can be done with a blog.

 As you’ll see in a minute, it’s not that expensive to pay for blogging.
 In fact, it’s usually less than one cup of Starbucks coffee each month!
 If you can cut out one cup a month from Starbucks, you can afford web hosting for your blog.

 The biggest problem is you are stuck in their ecosystem.
 From my experience, they are too limiting in features and most bloggers move off of their services at some point anyway.

 You are best to start off with a blogging platform you’ll never need to move from.
 It is overall cheaper and less of a hassle in the long run.

 Best Beginner Host — Bluehost